-The Kiddie Ride: A single-seater car and a two-seater car, by Kiddie Rides Australia.
+- The Kiddie Ride: A single-seater car and a two-seater car, by Kiddie Rides Australia.

-	- Long Runner: He's been around for a total of over fifty years.
+- Long-Runners: He's been around for a total of over fifty years.

-	- Lovely Assistant: In his show, Humphrey would be aided by a young attractive woman (or sometimes a man) who would make Humphrey's actions comprehensible to his young audience.
+- Lovely Assistant: In his show, Humphrey is aided by a young attractive woman (or sometimes a man) who make Humphrey's actions comprehensible to his young audience.